Ten new LARs join Joint Munitions Command’s workforce

 |0

-This work, Ten new LARs join Joint Munitions Command’s workforce, by Shawn Eldridge, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ten new LARs join Joint Munitions Command’s workforce, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT